-Now I know it sounds silly to believe that one can actually beget amity by installing a garden with plants that someone from the Victorian era deemed denotative of peace.
+I know sounds silly to believe that one can actually beget amity by installing a garden with plants that someone from the Victorian era deemed denotative of peace.
 But I think that peaceful intention and effort are powerful.
-Doesn’t choosing plants that symbolize peace, watching the magic of their growing cycle and delighting in their blossoms and fruit make us all happier people?
+Doesn’t the process of choosing plants that symbolize peace, watching the magic of their growing cycle and delighting in their blossoms and fruit make us all happier people?
 And if we are happier people aren’t we more likely to be cooperative, compassionate, fair and forgiving?
 Well that is my argument.

 The peaceful plant palette: